 How can I get tested?

-You can visit your doctor or go to a sexual health clinic by yourself to get tested.
-Other places you can be tested include family planning clinics, youth health centres, women’s health centres or Aboriginal community-controlled health services.
+You can visit your doctor or a sexual health clinic to get tested.
+Other places you can be tested include family planning clinics, youth health centres, women’s health centres and Aboriginal community-controlled health services.

 What follow-up is involved?